 - Personal Protective Equipment

-Steps in Building the DIY Off-Grid Solar System
+Steps in Building the DIY Off-Grid Solar Power Systems

 After you have done designing your system, it is now time to build it.
 By following the simple steps below, you will make an off-grid solar PV system on your own.